Congratulations And Welcome to Our Community

 Welcome to the Schreyer Honors College at Penn State.

-Over 7.9 million dollars is awarded to Scholars in grants and scholarships on a yearly basis to support our mission.
+More than $7 million is awarded to Scholars in grants and scholarships each year to support our mission.

 Scholars are able to schedule classes first — well before course registration begins for most Penn State students.

 Live among motivated students who are committed to making the most of their undergraduate experiences both inside and outside of the classroom.

-Graduating with honors from Penn State opens up a world of opportunity — from top-tier graduate schools and leadership positions in commerce and industry to and some of the most esteemed public service initiatives.
+Graduating with honors from Penn State opens up a world of opportunity — from top-tier graduate schools and leadership positions in commerce and industry to some of the most esteemed public service organizations.

 Penn State's living alumni base is one of the largest in the world.

-All first-year Scholars receive the Academic Excellence Scholarship, a value of $5,000 per year.
+All first-year Scholars receive an Academic Excellence Scholarship (AES) of $5,000 per year.

 Scholars have opportunities to develop relationships with some of the University's most accomplished graduates.

-The Schreyer Honors College provides the best of a small-college experience within a major research university that is home to some of the top-ranked academic programs in the country.
+The Schreyer Honors College provides the best of a small-college experience within a major research university that is home to some of the nation’s top-ranked academic programs.